King to address Singapore Int’l Conference on Cohesive Societies

 By JT - Jun 19,2019 - Last updated at Jun 19,2019

-AMMAN—His Majesty King Abdullah departed on Tuesday on a visit to Singapore to participate in the International Conference on Cohesive Societies, where His Majesty will deliver the keynote address.
+AMMAN — His Majesty King Abdullah departed on Tuesday on a visit to Singapore to participate in the International Conference on Cohesive Societies, where His Majesty will deliver the keynote address.

 King Abdullah's participation in the conference comes at the invitation of the President of Singapore Halimah Yacob, in recognition of His Majesty’s efforts to promote dialogue, interfaith harmony, and understanding across different cultures around the world.